awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-lambda.md

 1. \(Optional\) In **Advanced**, configure any options you want to include in the deployment, such as Amazon SNS notification triggers, Amazon CloudWatch alarms, or automatic rollbacks\.

-   For more information, see [Configure Advanced Options for a Deployment Group](deployment-groups-configure-advanced-options.md)\.
+   For more information, see [Configure advanced options for a deployment group](deployment-groups-configure-advanced-options.md)\.

 1. Choose **Create deployment group**\.